 The perfectly preserved Victorian family home of cartoonist Edward Linley Sambourne, with beautiful interiors in the ‘aesthetic style’.
 Stunning stained glass windows and original WIlliam Morris prints.
 A time capsule of a museum, beautifully cluttered and over the top.
 You can also learn a little about Sambourne, who was most famous for his cartoons in…

 The storehouse for the some of the V&A’s vast collection not on display in the main museum, allowing you to get a behind-the-scenes look.
-Across three levels are public walkway to see the museum store at work and some of its collection.
+Across three levels are public walkways to see the museum store at work and some of its collection.
 There are also mini displays showcasing the collection, and free group sessions highlighting…

 One of London’s greatest museums, and possibly its most eclectic.
-Amogng the world’s largest and best collections of art, design and culture, with more than 100 galleries showcasing everything from photography, to Raphael’s cartoos, ancient Buddhist sculpture and Islamic carpets, alongside modern design and fashion.
+Amogng the world’s largest and best collections of art, design and culture, with more than 100 galleries showcasing everything from photography, to Raphael’s cartoons, ancient Buddhist sculpture and Islamic carpets, alongside modern design and fashion.
 Designed by the Victorians, its setting is just as jawdropping…

 A museum dedicated to William Morris, the iconic arts & crafts designer, in what was once his family home.
 It displays the largest collection of Morris’ work in the world, including textiles, furniture, and art.
 Galleries cover every aspect of his life, including his politics, his influences, how craftsmean created his designs, and a mock-up…